24 Incredibly helpful tips to save money on travel

 4. Our ‘one a day’ rule

-When we travel, Matt and I tend to stick to a rule of one restaurant meal a day.
-We eat breakfast, lunch or dinner at a restaurant, cafe or another place we really want to visit.
-The other meals we eat on a budget by picking up something from a local cafe, bakery, deli or grocery store takeaway.
-One of my favourite food travel memories is sitting in front of Sacre Couer in Paris, watching the sunset while we ate big bowls of takeaway pasta we got from a local deli and drinking a 4€ bottle of wine.
-If we had been inside a restaurant, we would’ve missed that beautiful sunset altogether.
+When I travel I tend to stick to a rule of one restaurant meal a day.
+I eat breakfast, lunch or dinner at a restaurant, cafe or another place I really want to visit.
+The other meals I eat on a budget by picking up something from a local cafe, bakery, deli or grocery store takeaway.
+One of my favourite food travel memories is sitting in front of Sacre Couer in Paris, watching the sunset while eating a big bowl of takeaway pasta I got from a local deli and drinking a 4€ bottle of wine.
+If I had been inside a restaurant, I would’ve missed that beautiful sunset.

 5. Stay in a self-contained apartment or holiday rental